taichi-dev/taichi/docs/differentiable_programming.rst

 The `DiffTaichi repo <https://github.com/yuanming-hu/difftaichi>`_ contains 10 differentiable physical simulators built with Taichi differentiable programming.

 .. note::
-    Unlike tools such as ArrayFlow where **immutable** output buffers are generated, the **imperative** programming paradigm adopted in Taichi allows programmers to freely modify global arrays.
+    Unlike tools such as TensorFlow where **immutable** output buffers are generated, the **imperative** programming paradigm adopted in Taichi allows programmers to freely modify global arrays.
     To make automatic differentiation well-defined under this setting, we make the following assumption on Taichi programs for differentiable programming: